The Welsh Government have announced that due to the improving coronavirus situation in Wales dates for the return of sport have been brought forward.

 Following pressure from sports bodies, including BMC, Welsh Government have released a statement, relaxing Covid restrictions in Wales sooner than expected given the improving picture.

-• Outdoor Group activity for up to 30 adults can restart from the 26 April, where it had previously been the 3 May.
+• Outdoor Group activity for up to 30 adults are permitted from April 26th.

 • Indoor sporting facilities, including gyms, leisure centres and swimming pools will be able to reopen on the 3 May for individual activity, previously it had been the 10th May.